excid3/rails/guides/source/getting_started.md

 Import maps keep the setup clean and minimal, while still supporting modern JavaScript features.

+What are these JavaScript files already in our import map?
+They are a frontend framework called Hotwire that Rails uses by default.

 ### Hotwire

 Hotwire is a JavaScript framework designed to take full advantage of server-side generated HTML.
 It is comprised of 3 core components: